 - The depression in the 1930s was caused by excess expansion of credit during the 1920s.
-This over extension by banks caused an unnatural disequilibrium in the money markets that initially caused a boom then a bust.
-Booms are sure signs of impeding busts when fueled by lose easy credit.
+This over-extension by banks caused an unnatural disequilibrium in the money markets that initially caused a boom then a bust.
+Booms are sure signs of impending busts when fueled by interest rates that were too low.

 - When the financial crisis of 1929 hit, there was a panic.
 People withdrew money from banks, and banks went out of business.
 As banks got scared and tried to call their loans, more people withdrew money and more banks closed.
-It has a bank panic.
+It was a bank panic.
 The recession turn to Depression when the Federal Reserve did not allow markets to adjust and pursued a less than

 - Lending came to a halt.
 Business confidence went to zero and people hoarded cash (Keynes described this as a Liquidity Trap).

 - Therefore, aggregate demand or C+I+G dropped to 50% and unemployment went to 25%.